Getting a look at Harvey from a Hurricane Hunter

 Credit: LT Kevin Doremus/NOAA pic.twitter.com/iNBujp6wu6

-The mission will be aboard one of NOAA's Lockheed WP-3D Orion aircraft, nicknamed "Kermit".
-Commander Justin Kibbey will be the pilot in command of the flight, and we’re told he has plenty experience flying airplanes into major storms.
+The mission was aboard one of NOAA's Lockheed WP-3D Orion aircraft, nicknamed "Kermit".
+Commander Justin Kibbey was the pilot in command of the flight, and we’re told he has plenty experience flying airplanes into major storms.

 My dear friend and former Chief Meteorologist, the late Dick Fletcher, flew numerous missions into storms with the Hurricane Hunters.
 I always remember him telling me how the flights were so bumpy, you’d literally have to sit on your hands to keep track of them.

 Lucky for me, I don’t easily get air sick.
-While photographer Mitchell Wallace has previously flown with the Hurricane Hunters, this will be my first flight into a storm.
+While photographer Mitchell Wallace has previously flown with the Hurricane Hunters, this was my first flight into a storm.

-We look forward to showing you all the important work NOAA is doing to keep the Texas coast best informed and safe from Hurricane Harvey.
-I’ll be posting on social media throughout the day as connectivity allows, and be sure to tune in for all the cool video and my full report Friday night on 10News Nightside.

 Follow Beau on Twitter @Zimm10 or on Instagram @Zimm10News for live updates.